 The status of completion of proposed treatment control measures.

-The status of implementation of source control measures and best management practices.
+The status of implementation of source control measures and BMPs.

 The results of any monitoring undertaken to evaluate the impact of implementation of the Watershed Management Plan on receiving waters quality.